Wolvan/poll.horse/README.md

 ## What is this
 If you have never used strawpoll, in short this is a website to easily make small polls without a fuss.

+## API
+This service offers an API to create and get the status of polls.
+The API Docs can be found [here](API.md).

 ## Contributing
 The core is written in TypeScript, a typed superset to Javascript and executed with NodeJS.
 Pull Requests welcome.